Video clip

 See more testimonials on YouTube

-A good goal should be practical and realistic for me, so that I can feel the satisfaction of achieving it.
-It’s important that my goal makes sense to me and is achievable, which means it must be very clear and practical.
-For example: I can decide to replace my usual midday soda with a bottle of water twice this week, on Tuesday and Thursday.
-I can also write down my goal, as a commitment to myself.
+A good objective must be concrete and realistic at my level, so that I can have the satisfaction of achieving it.
+It’s important that my objective makes sense to me and that I can achieve my goal, which must therefore be very clear and concrete.
+For example: I decide to replace my usual midday soda with a bottle of water 2x this week, on Tuesdays and Thursdays.
+I can also put this goal in writing, as a promise to myself.

 Q&A